plancksecurity/planck-proxy/README.md

 #### scan_pipes

 List of the filters the proxy will apply to all messages.
 Each item in the list must contain a dictionary with the following:
-- name: Verbosa name of the filter.
+- name: Verbose name of the filter.
 Eg. "Spamassassin"
 - cmd: CLI Command needed to invoke the filter.
 The message will be passed into the command as a piped stdin argument.
 Eg. "spamc --check -"